jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 ## Concept

 GitHub has millions of project.
-Finding projects that interest you is not easy.
+With so many projects, finding projects that interest you is not easy.
 Finding projects with code you can use is not easy.

 And then when you are notified about a GitHub user of interest, it's not that easy to explore their work.

 There may be many repositories.
-There may be a lot of material that looks interesting but has not been updated in years
+There may be a lot of material that looks interesting but has not been updated in years.

 Then there is the other side of the coin:

-How can you make your work more visible to the world?
+How can you make your own work more visible to the world?

-How can visitors to you GitHb projects become informed in a speedy, fun manner about all the things you are doing.
+How can visitors to your GitHb projects become informed in a speedy, fun manner about all the things you are doing.

-Certainly the GitHub Explore is a good place to start.
+Certainly the [Explore GitHub]( https://github.com/explore ) page is a good place to start.

 And there are a number of really interesting curation efforts.

-And none of that stops you or us from investigating even more ways of explring GitHub
+And none of that stops you or us from investigating even more ways of exploring GitHub.

-And, of course, GitHuB supplies a quite amazing tool for finding stuff on GitHub
+And, of course, GitHuB supplies a quite amazing tool for finding stuff on GitHub.

 The GitHub developers API provides fast, free and easy access to millions of GitHub projects.